RateOrchard

 • Assistant Professor at Vanderbilt University Medical Center

-• Associate Professor at Vanderbilt University Medical Center
+• Assistant Professor, Clinical Practice at Vanderbilt University Medical Center

 Source: U.S. Department of Labor, Office of Foreign Labor Certification.
 Disclosed wages reflect what employers attested to pay; actual paid wages may differ.
 Only certified filings are shown — denied and withdrawn cases are excluded.